A Turkish coffee pot is called a cezve or ibrik depending on the region.

 Are There Electric Turkish Coffee Pots?

-Yes, there are electric Turkish coffee pots available.
-These are usually made of metal and come with a built-in heating element.
-Some models have a timer so that you can set how long your coffee will stay hot before serving it.
+Yes, electric Turkish coffee pots are a real thing, and they work reasonably well for day-to-day use.
+They’re usually metal-bodied with a built-in heating element, and some have a timer so you can set how long your coffee stays warm before serving.

 Benefits of Turkish Coffee

-Here are some more of the reasons that a single cup of Turkish coffee is remembered for 40 years.
+There’s a saying that a single cup of Turkish coffee is remembered for 40 years.
+Here’s why that reputation holds up:

 Taste